carte731/SNP_Context/README.md

 #### GitHub

-* **Github (Boolean, true or false)**: Do you want to save the output files (counts tables and config file) to a Github repository
+* **Github (Boolean, true or false)**: Do you want to save the output files (counts tables and config file) to a Github repository?

 * **gitUser (String)** : Your GitHub username. **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**
 * **gitPass (String)** : Your GitHub password: **NOTE: this data is redacted when uploaded to S3, Dropbox or Github.**

 * **Myrepository (String)**: The name of the repository you will be saving the output files to.

-* **owner (String)**: The owner (their username) of the repository, leave blank if you're the owner
+* **owner (String)**: The owner (their username) of the repository.
+Leave blank if you are the owner.

-## Command Line equivalents to the config file (can be run in any order).
+## Command Line equivalents to the config file (can be run in any order)

-Command line parameters allow this script to be plugged into a larger pipline or program, but the preferred method is the *context.config* file.
+Command line parameters allow this script to be plugged into a larger pipeline or program, but the preferred method is the *context.config* file.

 **-w = Window Length (Integer, 0-99)**